simo95i9/dat21v2-movie-facts/README.md

 ## Special Sauce
-When "rendering" a Movie-object we will also query the (TMDB API)[https://www.themoviedb.org].
+When "rendering" a Movie-object we will also query the [TMDB API](https://www.themoviedb.org).
 If possible a link to the movie poster will be included.
 You have to supply your own API key.